wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-command-line-tools.md

 **site job list [options] [name]**

-This command list all the web jobs under a web site.
+This command list all the web jobs under a web app.

 This command supports the following additional options: